 Putting shambolic journalism on the subject of structured settlements in its place.
-Despite a wealth of credible information about structured settlements at the ready, these two legal reporters cited "flubbed their lines".
+Despite a wealth of credible information about structured settlements at the ready, these two legal reporters really "flubbed their lines"-

 - Miami Herald's David Ovalle's Epic Failure for lazy research and failure to report The Truth About Jose Camacho Jr. Forgery in a story about Camacho's August 2017 sentencing

 - ABA Journal Reporter, Debra Cassens Weiss. who has a law degree, piggybacks Miami Herald and gets an F plus a raspberry for shoddy research and reporting on Jose Camacho Jr. Forgery In a story about Camacho's August 2017 sentencing

 Miami Herald, a Shambles on Structured Settlement Reporting

 The Miami Herald gets an F for publishing the inaccurate and lazy reporting of a convicted Miami lawyer's criminal acts in forging structured settlement transfer documents and publishing a false narrative about structured settlements, despite the fact that there was more than enough concrete information out there on the Internet and freely available Broward County court records, for over 22 months the court records, 19 months from this blog and 18 months from a rival newspaper's accurate rendition of the facts and those of other legal commentators, for the Miami Herald to publish something accurate.

 The Miami Herald has an unfortunate recent history of incompetent reporting about structured settlements.
 In 2012, three years after Scott Rothstein's ponzi scheme was discovered, the Miami Herald published a story by Adam Beasley which misrepresented as structured settlements what Scott Rothstein himself said were not structured settlements in his deposition.
 The term "structured settlements" was not even in the criminal complaint against Rothstein as I reported here.